DuPSUG/DuPSUG15/README.md

 ## Speakers

 As a special guest and remote speaker we will have Dongbo Wang, Dongbo is a Senior Software Development Engineer, part of the Microsoft PowerShell Team.
-We are also joined by Dutch MVP, Esther Barthel, and a third, yet to be announced, speaker.
+We are also joined by Dutch MVP, Esther Barthel,  and as a third speaker we have the Polish powerhouse: Bartosz Bielawski.

 ## Agenda